Changes to BESC AME

 SPA Safety Passports including; Core, Food & Drink, Petrol Retail Forecourt (UKPIA), Mineral Products (MPQC), Core Construction.

 And many more bespoke training solutions tailored to your needs… Just ask.
 Browse our training pages for more courses.

 What is BESC-AME?
 (Basic Electrical Safety Competence Access, Movement and Egress)

 BESC-AME stands for Basic Electrical Safety Competence Access, Movement and Egress.
-The scheme is a practical workplace competency assessment of which a general electrical knowledge is expected when entering, moving around and exiting designated work areas.
+The scheme is a practical workplace competency assessment for persons of which a general electrical knowledge is expected when entering, moving around and exiting designated work areas.
 Three separate standards exist: Substations, Overhead Lines, and Underground Cables.

 Basic Electrical Safety Competence shows you can:

 - Safely access, move around and egress a sub-station work area.

 - Comply with Company procedures, health and safety regulations and environmental practices.

 - Identify the risks associated with sub-station apparatus, substation damage and excavation.